 experience as a nursing assistant as guided by the PN application packet AND current American Heart Association Basic Life Support AND current, clear Minnesota Department of Health criminal background check AND current, clear national background check AND

-- Describe nursing care related to health promotion for women, newborns and children.
+- Illustrate nursing care related to health promotion for women, newborns and children.

-- Identify the data obtained from a focused assessment that contribute to the individual plans of care for women, newborns and children.
+- Determine the data obtained from a focused assessment that contributes to the individual plans of care for women, newborns and children.

-- Recognize potential and actual patient complications and interventions from an established plan of care that address the needs of the individual pregnant woman, newborn or child.
+- Analyze potential and actual patient complications and interventions from an established plan of care that address the needs of the individual pregnant woman, newborn or child.

 - Summarize critical information based on focused assessments and interventions to be reported to appropriate interprofessional team members.

 - Apply knowledge of pharmacology, physiology and nutrition to the care of women and newborns.

 - Apply knowledge of pharmacology, pathophysiology and nutrition to the care of children with common pediatric disorders.

 - Relate legal and ethical implications when caring for women, newborns and children.